JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 [](artifact-dependencies.md) allow your build configurations to download files produced by other configurations (or by previous builds of the same configuration).
 To create these dependencies, you need to specify [](artifact-dependencies.md#Artifacts+Rules) that define what files should be downloaded and where they should be stored.

 If TeamCity is unable to locate files matching these rules, a build fails with the "Unable to resolve artifact dependency" error.
-This behavior does not take into account scenarios where a downloaded artifact is not mandatory for a dependent build.
+This behavior does not take into account more flexible setups where a downloaded artifact is not mandatory for a dependent build to run.

-Starting with this version, you can run a dependent build even if its artifact rules yield no files.
+Starting with version 2024.03, you can run a dependent build even if its artifact rules yield no files.
+To do so, start an artifact rule with the `?:` prefix.

 <img src="dk-relativeBuild-failed.png" width="706" alt="Optional dependency warning"/>

-To mark an artifact rule as optional, start it with the `?:` prefix.

 Learn more: [Artifact Dependencies](artifact-dependencies.md#Prefix)